Pixel for iHeart Radio

 2. You stress about paying your bills

 No one likes paying bills, but if you’re losing sleep over your bills, you need to take a step back to review your monthly budget and spending habits.
 Bills should be fixed into your budget and you should be able to pay them easily without any stress or nail-biting involved.
 The fix: Take a long look at your monthly budget to find ways at cutting back.
-Cancel a subscription you never use, trim impulse purchases, start brown-bagging it at work more often or tighten the belt in any other way possible.
+Cancel a subscription you never use, trim impulse purchases, also start brown-bagging it at work more often or tighten the belt in any other way possible.

 3. You can’t save 5% of your monthly income